Submodular Functions: Learnability, Structure, and Optimization: Introduction

-\paragraph{Learning Submodular Functions} To our knowledge, there is no prior work on learning submodular functions in a distributional, PAC-style learning setting.
+\paragraph{Learning submodular functions} To our knowledge, there is no prior work on learning submodular functions in a distributional, PAC-style learning setting.
 The most relevant work is a paper of Goemans et al.~\cite{nick09}, which considers the problem of ``approximating submodular functions everywhere''.
 That paper considers the algorithmic problem of efficiently finding a function which approximates a submodular function at \emph{every} set in its domain.
 They give an algorithm which achieves an approximation factor $\tO(\sqrt{n})$, and they also show $\tOmega(\sqrt{n})$ inapproximability.
-Their algorithm adaptively queries the given function on sets of its choice, and their output function must approximate the given function on \emph{every} set.\footnote {Technically speaking, their model can be viewed as ``approximate learning everywhere with value queries'', which is not very natural from a machine learning perspective.
-In particular, in many learning applications arbitrary membership or value queries are undesirable because natural oracles, such as hired humans, have difficulty labeling synthetic examples~\cite{baum}.
+Their algorithm adaptively queries the given function {\em on sets of its choice}, and their output function must approximate the given function on \emph{every} set.\footnote {Technically speaking, their model can be viewed as ``approximate learning everywhere with value queries'', which is less natural in certain machine learning scenarios.
+In particular, in many applications arbitrary membership or value queries are undesirable because natural oracles, such as hired humans, have difficulty labeling synthetic examples~\cite{baum}.
 Also, negative results for approximate learning everywhere do not necessarily imply hardness for learning in more widely used learning models.
-We discuss this in more detail below.} In contrast, our PMAC model falls into the more widely studied passive, supervised learning setting~\cite{AB99,KV:book94,Valiant:acm84,Vapnik:book98}, which is more relevant for our motivating application to bundle pricing.
+We discuss this in more detail below.} In contrast, our PMAC model falls into the more widely studied passive, supervised learning setting~\cite{AB99,KV:book94,Valiant:acm84,Vapnik:book98}, which is more relevant for our motivating applications discussed in \Section{applications}.

 Our algorithm for PMAC-learning under general distributions and the Goemans et al.~algorithm both rely on the structural result (due to Goemans et al.) that monotone, submodular functions can be approximated by the square root of a linear function to within a factor $\sqrt{n}$.
 In both cases, the challenge is to find this linear function.
 The Goemans et al.~algorithm is very sophisticated: it gives an intricate combinatorial algorithm to approximately solve a certain convex program which produces the desired function.
 Their algorithm requires query access to the function and so it is not applicable in the PMAC model.
 Our algorithm, on the other hand, is very simple: given the structural result, we can reduce our problem to that of learning a linear separator, which is easily solved by linear programming.
 Moreover, our algorithm is noise-tolerant and more amenable to extensions; we elaborate on this in \Section{general-upper}.